Curly0208/Ascensio/Readme.md

 | **Video Card**    | GTX 1080 / RTX 2060 / RX 5600 XT | RTX 3060 Ti / RTX 2080 / RX 6700 XT       |
 | **Ram**    | 16gb (2x8) DDR4 2666mhz RAM      | 32gb (2x16) DDR4 3200mhz RAM     |

+>  I will **not** be supporting any AMD GPUs from before the Polaris Series (RX 500) and any NVIDIA GPUs from before the Maxwell Series (GTX 700/900).
+These GPUs are simply not powerful enough to handle modded skyrim with an ENB on at 60 frames.

 Space required:
 - Approx 210GB (Downloads included)